Gondola Shelving Installation Guide

 • Rail installation: top rail first to set upright spacing; bottom rail second to lock the base dimension

 Compatibility: Installation instructions apply to Lozier gondola components.
-Components from other manufacturers including Madix and Storflex use different connection systems and are not guaranteed to be compatible with Lozier uprights or rails.
+Components from other manufacturers use different connection systems and are not guaranteed to be compatible with Lozier uprights or rails.

 Designed for: New store installations, store remodels, gondola section additions, and replacement of damaged sections in existing runs